 The Power On Reset (\overline{POR}) pin must be kept asserted (low) throughout the power up sequence.
 Power up logic must guarantee that all power sources reach their target values prior to the release (de-assertion) of \overline{POR} .
-Figure 2 shows the power-up sequence for silicon Revisions 1.2 and previous.
-Figure 3 and Figure 4 show the power-up sequence for silicon Revision 2.0.
+Figure 2 and Figure 3 show the power-up sequence for silicon Revision 2.0.1.